pavlakrotka/NCC_InterimAnalysis/README.md

   study:

   - `runtrial_IA_MAE.R` - function for running a platform trial with 2
-    treatment arms and an interim analysis of arm 1 at the time of adding the arm 2, where arm 2 is evaluated using the mean adjusted estimator
+    treatment arms and an interim analysis of Arm 1 at the time of adding the Arm 2, where Arm 2 is evaluated using the mean adjusted estimator
   - `get_mae.R` - function for computing the mean adjusted estimator
   - `bootstrap_functions.R` - function for performing stratified